iPlumb3r/HelloWorld/App/readme.md

 App
 ==
-This section is dedicated to provide instructions for installing __applications__.
+This section is dedicated to provide __code instructions__ for installing, configuring and testing applications.